Home » Recipes » No-Bake Homemade Chocolate Dipped Fruit Granola Bars

 No-Bake Homemade Chocolate Dipped Fruit Granola Bars

-Enjoying today with these healthyish, soft, and chewy Homemade Chocolate Dipped Fruit Granola Bars!
-Made with three kinds of nuts (walnut, almonds, pecans, and sunflower seeds), oats, your favorite dried fruits, and a sweet honey syrup to bind everything together.
-Then after the bars have cooled and set, they are then dipped, dunked, and drizzled generously with just enough dark chocolate to make these bars irresistible.
-There’s really nothing not to love about these beautiful and just perfectly sweet granola bars.
-Oh, and the best part?
-These bars are completely no bake!
-That’s right.
-There is no baking required to make these delicious treats.
-But, what makes them so darn good?
-Plenty of honey and one special ingredient.
-There is something between the perfect combination of fruit, nuts, chocolate, and honey syrup…every bite makes you want to have more!
+Enjoying today with these soft and chewy Homemade Chocolate Dipped Fruit Granola Bars!
+Made with three kinds of nuts (walnut, almonds, and pecans) plus sunflower seeds, oats, your favorite dried fruits, and a sweet honey syrup to bind everything together.
+Once set, they are dipped in dark chocolate.
 These easy no bake granola bars are best enjoyed with your favorite mug of coffee, as a grab-and-go snack, or a good mid-day energy boost!

 eight granola bars on parchment paper with flowers, flaked salt, and a spoon